What are the Signs of High-Functioning Anxiety? A Salt Lake City Therapist Shares thoughts

 Those with high-functioning anxiety often over-commit to responsibilities due to a fear of disappointing others and because they want validation for what they do.
 They may struggle to say "no" to avoid conflict and to maintain an image of a successful person.

-Anxiety Therapy in Utah for High-Functioning Anxiety
+Anxiety Therapy in Salt Lake City, Utah, for High-Functioning Anxiety

 Anxiety therapy can be incredibly helpful for those dealing with high-functioning anxiety.
 In anxiety counseling or anxiety therapy, you'll have a safe space to talk about your thoughts, feelings, and experiences without judgment.
 As an anxiety therapist, I will work with you to identify the root causes of your anxiety and help you recognize unhelpful thought patterns that may be keeping you stuck.
 Together, you'll develop ways to manage stress, set healthier boundaries, and challenge perfectionistic tendencies.
 Anxiety therapy gives you tools to help you relax and have more self-compassion, and find more balance in your life.

-Start working with an anxiety therapist in Utah
+Start working with an anxiety therapist in Salt Lake City, Utah

 1. Schedule a free 15-minute phone consultation